rust-project-primer/book/src/ecosystem/async.md

 # Concurrency

 This section discusses different ways to architect your project to make use of concurrency or parallelism in Rust.
+The difference is small but significant:

-*Concurrency* is your program's ability to track and execute multiple things at the same time.
-It does not mean that you are using multiple threads, for example using async and a single-threaded executor, you can execute multiple requests *concurrently*.
+- **Concurrency** is your program's ability to track and execute multiple things at the same time, but not neccessarily *in parallel*.
+One example is a single-threaded asynchronous runtime, which can execute multiple futures by switching between them.

-*Parallelism* is when your program executes multiple tasks at the same time,
+- **Parallelism** is when your program executes multiple tasks at the same time, for example using a multi-threaded model.
+It implies concurrency.

-The biggest question that you need to ask yourself is: do you require the use of async code?
-This is typically the case when your application is I/O bound and wants to process a lot of requests, or when you want to make use of heavy, lightweight concurrency.

-The basic building blocks of programs is *threads*.
-When you run some code, it generally has a single thread
+There are different methods in Rust to write concurrent or parallel programs, depending on the kind of workload you have.
+Your choice of these impacts the shape of the Rust code you write, so it is important to figure out which model suits your particular project.
+However, it is possible, to some extent, to mix the two models.

+The building blocks that Rust give you to write concurrent applications are:

+- Multi-threading with synchronous code
+- Asynchronous concurrency or parallelism

-## Async and Blocking Code
+### Async and Blocking Code

 The main difference between async and blocking programming paradigms is the